lucy-musicalfish/ducks-team-23/README.md

 **Step 2:**

-Download the AVC_Win10.zip from the attachments in Assignment 3 page.
-Extract this to any file location you want E.G. C:\User\Documents\ENGR101\Assignment\Project 3 You will have two folders AVC_robot and AVC_server.
+Download the AVC_server and AVC_robot from the Master branch of CodingForDucks GitHub page.
+Put this file anywhere you want E.G. C:\User\Documents\ENGR101\Assignment\Project 3

 **Step 3:**